Books in English language

 This incomparable narrative poem has been painted with the soft brush of Srila Visvanatha Cakravarti Thakura's supremely sweet and natural prema-bhakti and the colour of the all enchanting nectar of rasa.
 This literary composition consists of four astonishing and delightfully charming stories of the mischievous meetings of the Divine Couple, Sri Sri Radha-Krsna.
 It is presented for rasika and bhavuka readers, as well as sadhakas who desire to taste vraja-rasa.

-The title of this book, Arcana-dipika, means "the lamp that illuminates arcana."
-The term arcana signifies honour or worship.
-As one of the the nine processes of devotional service it refers to worshiping the deity form of the Lord.
-Arcana-dipika teaches us how this service is performed and how to please the Lord through this process of worship.
-By the mercy of Sri Caitanya Mahaprabhu; the six Gosvamis and other contemporary followers of Sriman Mahaprabhu; and more recently Srila Bhaktivedanta Svami Maharaja the process of deity worship, which is the authentic method of approaching Sri Bhagavan, has been successfully introduced to the entire world.
+Arcana-dipika means “the lamp that illuminates arcana”.
+The term arcana signifies honour, or worship.
+As one of the nine processes of devotional service it refers to worshipping the deity form of the Lord.
+Arcana-dipika teaches us how to perform this service and thus please the Lord through this process of worship.
+It contains the exact details of worship, waking, bathing and feeding the Lord, and putting Him to rest at night.
+It also includes exact details of the rules and regulations for brahminical cleanliness – all to help us develop pure bhakti.